rezadrakhshan/rezadrakhshan/README.md

  🎓 CE student from Shahriar, Iran

- ⚙️ Backend Developer with Python & JavaScript
+ ⚙️ Backend Developer with Python & TypeScript

  📡 Enthusiastic about NestJs